peterkolski/ofxCMake/README.md

 	- The addOn files are not placed in the addOns itself (but in `of/addons/`).
 It would be better, if each addOn has it's .cmake file already included.
 But this would mean, that the developer deliver it in their source code.

 ## Compatibility
-At the moment (Dec 2016) only Mac OS is fully tested.
+At the moment (Feb 2017) only Mac OS is fully tested.

 The infrastructure for other OS (Linux, Windows) is already set up.